-For more details, refer to: About Service Mesh.
+For more details, refer to: The Istio service mesh.

 The Reference System Architectures are shipped with a predefined set of Istio configuration profiles.
 The following Istio configuration profiles are available: default, minimal, external, empty, none.
-If no Istio configuration profile is defined by the variable service_mesh.profile in the group_vars/all.yml file, then the default Istio configuration profile is applied.
+If no Istio configuration profile is defined by the variable service\mesh.profile in the group\vars/all.yml file, then the default Istio configuration profile is applied.
 If no Istio configuration profile is set, then no specific Istio configuration profile is deployed.

-It is also possible to deploy a custom Istio profile by placing a profile configuration yaml file to the service mesh role directory: roles/service mesh install/files/profiles/.
+It is also possible to deploy a custom Istio profile by placing a profile configuration yaml file to the service mesh role directory: roles/service\mesh\install/files/profiles/.
 The name of the file must correspond to the profile name.

-For more details on Istio configuration profiles, see Installation Configuration Profiles.
+For more details on Istio configuration profiles, see Istio Installation Configuration Profiles.